 - Genres: Kids, Drama

-In this film, Shirley Temple plays Sara Crewe, a young girl who is sent to a boarding school when her father is called away in the war.
+In this classic movie on Amazon Prime, Shirley Temple plays Sara Crewe, a young girl who is sent to a boarding school when her father is called away in the war.
 After a turn of events in the movie, the headmistress of the boarding school becomes increasingly mean towards Sara.
 Sara is treated like a servant instead of treated lavishly like she was when her father was still alive.

 The screenplay is very loosely based on a novel titled A Little Princess, written by Frances Hodgson Burnett and published in 1905.
 The story has Cinderella-like aspects to it.
 The film was shot beautifully and all the actors do a wonderful job making you feel strongly for the characters.